Zorrrow/1254551-sedona-27/README.md

 docker build -t neo-boa ./neo-boa

 # Compile the sunny_dapp.py smart contract in the smartcontract directory
-docker run -it -v /absolute/path/to/sunny_dapp/smartcontract:/python-contracts -v /absolute/path/to/sunny_dapp/smartcontract/compiled:/compil
+docker run -it -v /absolute/path/to/sunny_dapp/smartcontract:/python-contracts -v /absolute/path/to/sunny_dapp/smartcontract/compiled:/compiled-contracts neo-boa

+# Check if there is a compiled .avm file in the smartcontract subdirectory
+cd sm